rohangs-tech/Netflix_project/README.md

 - **Where it's from:** Focused on top countries and India's releases.
 - **What it's about:** Sorted into categories so it's easy to find specific themes.

+## Project Impact

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+This analysis provides a comprehensive view of Netflix's content ecosystem.
+These insights are designed to inform content strategy and data-driven decision-making for streaming platforms.